 We need #citizenscientists like you to help us power this project!
 Sign up for email updates and we’ll be in touch with news, training opportunities and more!

 This project is currently funded thanks to #CitizenScience Grants by the partnership between the Australian Government’s Reef Trust and the Great Barrier Reef Foundation along with The Department of Climate Change, Energy, the Environment and Water.
 It is also proudly supported by the Queensland Government—Queensland Citizen Science Grants and Wet Tropics Management Authority Climate Action Grant.
-To establish the project the Cairns and Far North Environment Centre (CAFNEC) have previously received funding from the Queensland Government via their Engaging Science grants, Cairns Local Marine Advisory Committee (LMAC) and Cairns Regional Council, and Terrain NRM Natural Capital Grant.
+To establish the project the Cairns and Far North Environment Centre (CAFNEC) have previously received funding from the Queensland Government via their Engaging Science grants, Cairns Local Marine Advisory Committee (LMAC), Cairns Regional Council, and Terrain NRM Natural Capital Grant.

 Want more general information on MangroveWatch?
 Click here to head to the landing page.
 About the training: Join the Cairns MangroveWatch crew.
 Come along to the volunteer training day to get skilled up on the videographic method so you can record data on our local...